Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 5 September 2025 05.25.38 UTC
+- WIB: Jumat, 5 September 2025 06.23.44 UTC
-- WITA: Jumat, 5 September 2025 06.25.38 UTC
+- WITA: Jumat, 5 September 2025 07.23.44 UTC
-- WIT: Jumat, 5 September 2025 07.25.38 UTC
+- WIT: Jumat, 5 September 2025 08.23.44 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"I failed in some subjects in exam, but my friend passed in all.
+Now he is an engineer in microsoft and i am the owner of microsoft."

-Kategori: technology
+Kategori: inspirational